HomeSpan/HomeSpan/docs/Reference.md

   * 3=switch is closed (`SpanToggle::CLOSED`)
   * 4=switch is open (`SpanToggle::OPEN`)

-Note there are no *singleTime*, *longTime*, or *doubleTime* paramaters in the constructor since you can't single-press, double-press, or long-press a toggle switch.
+Note there are no *singleTime*, *longTime*, or *doubleTime* parameters in the constructor since you can't single-press, double-press, or long-press a toggle switch.
 Instead, the constructor supports the single parameter *toggleTime* (default=5ms if left unspecified) that sets the minimum time at which the switch needs to be moved to the closed position in order to trigger a call to the `button()` method.
 This effectively "debounces" the toggle switch.

 SpanToggle also supports the following additional method: